DoctorMcKay/raw.js/README.md

 	- `err` - A string explaining the error that occurred, or `null` if success
 	- `response` - The array of matched subreddits

+## userTrophies(user, callback)

+*Scope: read*

+Gets a listing of a user's trophies.

+- `user` - The username of the user to get trophies for
+- `callback` - Optional.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `response` - The array of the user's trophies is available as `response.trophies`

 ## comment(parent, text, callback)

 *Scope: submit*